Testura/Testura.Mutation/README.md

                },
 ```

-In this example we will:
+In this example, Unima will:

 - Allow */src/some/files.cs but only line 59 to 69
 - Allow any files that contains "SuperFile" as long as they don't contain "mock"
 - All other files are ignored

-We use filter a lot to run mutations on specific subsets for example new pull requests.
+We use filter a lot to run mutation operators on specific subsets for example new pull requests.

 #### DotNetPath

-If you use dotnet as test runner and we can't find dotnet.exe automatically it is possible to set it manually with this property.
+If you use dotnet as the test runner and Unima can't find dotnet.exe automatically it is possible to set it manually with this property.

 #### Mutators